Every Brain Has a Beat: Supporting Neurodiverse Kids in the Classroom

 Lardi

-3 min read
+6 min read

 When I first stepped into my international classroom, it was a blur of accents, energy, and oddly specific Pokémon facts.
 I quickly noticed something that has stayed with me ever since.
+No two brains showed up the same way.

+Some children scribbled notes at lightning speed.
+Others needed to wiggle, hum, or tap just to stay present.
+A few wanted to tell me everything they had ever learned about volcanoes, every single day.
+This was not chaos.
+It was difference.
 Neurodiversity is not a trend, a buzzword, or a phase.
 It is a shift in how we choose to show up for children.
 A shift away from trying to fix them and toward trying to understand them.

-As both a teacher and a parent, I have seen how neurodiverse children can bring depth, creativity, and insight into a classroom.
+As both a teacher and a parent, I have seen how neurodiverse children bring depth, creativity, honesty, and insight into classrooms.
 I have also seen how easily they are misunderstood.
+This guide is not a clinical deep dive.
+It is a practical, lived-in conversation for adults asking a simple question: How do I support this child right now?

 What Is Neurodiversity Really?

 Neurodiversity is simply the reality that every brain has its own rhythm, wiring, and way of making sense of the world.
 Some children have ADHD, autism, dyslexia, sensory processing differences, or learning profiles that do not fit neatly into categories yet.
+The important part is this: Different does not mean broken.
+Instead of thinking in terms of deficits, it helps to think in terms of variation.

+A classroom works less like a factory and more like an orchestra.
 Some students are steady and predictable.
-Others are loud, improvisational, or highly sensitive to their environment.
-Together, they create a learning space that is richer than uniformity ever could be.
+Others are improvisational, highly sensitive, deeply focused, or constantly in motion.
+Together, they create a learning space that is far richer than uniformity ever could be.

 Common Challenges Neurodiverse Students Face

 Neurodiverse children often experience the world at a different volume.
-A child with ADHD may struggle to sit still, sustain attention, or hold back impulses, even when they care deeply about learning.
+A child with ADHD may struggle to sit still, sustain attention, or manage impulses even when they care deeply about learning.
+An autistic child may feel overwhelmed by things others barely notice.
+A buzzing fluorescent light.
+A scraping chair.
+A crowded hallway before assembly.
+A sudden change in routine announced five minutes before it happens.
+What looks like withdrawal is often an attempt to stay regulated.

-Real-Life Moments from the Classroom and Home
+Moments from the Classroom and Home

-We created a small movement corner with a wiggle stool and resistance bands.
 The change was gradual, not miraculous.
 But once Amir was allowed to move, he could finally engage.
-Not because he suddenly tried harder, but because his body was no longer working against his learning.
+Not because he suddenly tried harder.
+Because his body was no longer working against his learning.
+At home, my own child once had a complete meltdown over socks that felt scratchy.

 Strategies That Actually Help